-The ink used for tattoos are often made from heavy metals, including metals like copper, lead and ,anganese.
+The ink used for tattoos is often made from heavy metals, including metals like copper, lead and anganese.
 There are even some inks that contain mercury!

-The reason that tattoos are permanent is because of the metals in them, although some ink has been linked to allergic reactions, such as severe scaring and eczema.
+The reason that tattoos are permanent is because of the metals in them, although some ink has been linked to allergic reactions, such as severe scarring and eczema.

 Apart from surgically removing a tattoo, the only way is to use a laser.

-The most popular lasers are Q Switched Nd Yag lasers, which use a very short pulse, are very hot, and operate in a particularly narrow frequency.
-The speed and heat generated from the laser is important to help to break down the ink particles.
+The most popular lasers are Q Switched Nd Yag lasers, which use a very short pulse, are very hot and operate in a particularly narrow frequency.
+The speed and heat generated from the laser are important to help to break down the ink particles.

-At British Laser Clinics in Bristol we have invested in the very latest technology to ensure our customers have the best success rate with their tattoo removal.
+At Pro Clinics in Bristol, we have invested in the very latest technology to ensure our customers have the best success rate with their tattoo removal.